szilard/xgboost-adv-workshop-LA/README.md

 check out the suggested topics in the
 [GH issues](https://github.com/szilard/xgboost-adv-workshop-LA/issues)
 and take a look at some sample code in this repo.

+If you have a ticket to the evening meetup, the schedule is:  <br>
+7:00pm arrival, food/drinks and networking <br>
+8:00pm introductions, main talk  <br>
+9:30pm after party: more networking, drinks, games, demos etc <br>
+11:30pm closing